edanssandes/MASA-Core/README.md

 * Multi-node support for homogeneous [CCGRID2014] and heterogeneous hardware [PPOPP2014];
 * Block Pruning optimization [TPDS2012];
 * Portable C/C++ code.
 Compiled in Linux and MacOS X, for 32 and 64 bit platforms.

+### Download

+We intend to release the source code soon.

 ### Supported Platforms: